electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/exterior/wheels/_index.md

 ---
 <!-- markdownlint-disable MD033 -->

 The following wheels have been available from Audi to Audi Q4 e-tron.
-Varies for the different markets
+Varies for the different markets.
+Center bore is 57.1mm and bolt pattern is 5x112mm.

 ## 19" 5-arm design